fewtarius/SteamOS-Waydroid-Installer/README.md

-# SteamOS Android Waydroid Installer
+# SteamFork Android Waydroid Installer

-A collection of tools that is packaged into an easy-to-use script that is streamlined and tested to work with the Steam Deck running on SteamOS.
+A collection of tools that is packaged into an easy-to-use script that is streamlined and tested to work with the Steam Deck running on SteamFork.

 This project is a fork of [SteamOS-Waydroid-Installer by ryanrudolfoba](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer), with additional features and improvements for enhanced functionality.